‘The Chosen’ And ‘Am I Racist?’ Now Typify Success For Faith-Based Movies

 How Hollywood will respond

-Hollywood will respond to this emerging audience in two ways.
-First, by dialing back the overt “woke” aspects of their tentpole titles, to not offend them.
-Second, by making a lot of “conservative coded” films to appeal to that audience which wink at the conservative, faith-based, and male demographics without actually fully embracing them.
+Hollywood will respond to this emerging audience in two ways: First, by dialing back the overt “woke” aspects of their tentpole titles, to not offend them.
+Second, by making a lot of “conservative-coded” films to appeal to that audience, winking at the conservative, faith-based and male demographics without fully embracing them.

-Disney reportedly believed their LGBTQ kiss in “Lightyear” was a big part of that movie's failure, so they reportedly gave numerous notes to make many scenes of “Inside Out 2” and its protagonist Riley’s scenes “less gay.”
+Disney reportedly believed its LGBTQ kiss in “Lightyear” was a big part of that movie's failure and gave numerous notes to make many scenes of “Inside Out 2” and its protagonist Riley’s scenes “less gay.”
 And Disney has been rewarded for that choice by that movie becoming the highest-grossing animated film of all time.

 We can expect a lot more of that.

-Hollywood’s “conservative coded” approach has been more mixed.
-Movies like “Tom Gun: Maverick” were a hit, but movies like “Horizon Part 1” and shows like “Rings of Power” have had much worse reception and returns.
-The fact is, now that conservatives are starting to get “conservative” content, they’re much less likely to put up with “conservative coded.”
+Hollywood’s conservative-coded approach has been more mixed.
+Movies like “Top Gun: Maverick” were a hit, but movies like “Horizon Part 1” and shows like “Rings of Power” have had much worse reception and returns.
+The fact is, now that conservatives are starting to get conservative content, they’re much less likely to put up with conservative-coded.

 Like with other faith-based films, it has to be the faithful making these movies.
 But unlike those movies, we’re also seeing the genres that will start to emerge from the faith-based conservative space.

 Thus far, recent attempts to break into that space from places like Angel Studios with “The Shift” and The Daily Wire’s “Terror on the Prairie” have not made a huge splash.
 However, one show might change all that.
 The Daily Wire’s “The Pendragon Cycle,” a fantasy retelling of the King Arthur legend with explicit Christian themes.
 (Fantasy also appeals to women, so they might be able to get both audiences at once with that).
-If faith-based industry films can crack the code on the adventure genre, they will have one of the most popular genres out there they have access to.
+If faith-based industry films can crack the code on the adventure genre, they will have access to one of the most popular genres out there.

-But the Kendrick Brothers and Gibson were once the king’s of faith-based films, but they aren’t anymore.
+The Kendrick Brothers and Gibson were once the kings of faith-based films, but they aren’t anymore.
 So there could be dark horses we aren’t seeing yet.
 Loor, the self-described “based faith films” streaming services, has put out some good content.
-(In the past, I’ve positively reviewed their “Gothix” and “Fleur de Lis” projects).
-Time will only tell if they can attract enough investment and build enough of a library to compete.
+(In the past, I’ve positively reviewed its “Gothix” and “Fleur de Lis” projects).
+Time will only tell if it can attract enough investment and build enough of a library to compete.

 Implications for Christianity

 This direction for the faith-based genre also has implications for the larger future of religious culture in America.
-The family, faith and conservative cultural alliance are already pretty strong — and these movies will likely only tighten those bonds.
-It also may make it easier to pass on those values to the next generation and reverse some of the demographic religious decline.
+The family, faith and conservative cultural alliance is already pretty strong — and these movies will likely only tighten those bonds.
+They also may make it easier to pass on those values to the next generation and reverse some of the demographic religious decline.

 Religious conservatives have long had more kids than their progressive secular counterparts.
-But one big reason for rising secular progressivism has been the larger influence that secular institutions have on the kids of religious conservatives than they do.
+But one big reason for rising secular progressivism has been the larger influence that secular institutions have on the kids of religious conservatives.
 So a strong family-religious-conservative media network could help increase the retention rate of those communities.
 Also, it’s long been known that a committed father is a particularly important factor in kids retaining their faith, so films that attract men may assist in that transmission.

 If conservative Christians do the same with their politics, they may have the same result.
-Additionally, Nancy Pearcey’s “The Toxic War on Masculinity” pointed out that while men who go to church more than three times a month are the least toxic men, men who identify as Christians (but don’t go to church) are the most toxic men.
+Additionally, Nancy Pearcey’s “The Toxic War on Masculinity” pointed out that while men who go to church more than three times a month are the least toxic, men who identify as Christians (but don’t go to church) are the most toxic.
 Encouraging a political identity primarily is therefore a dangerous thing.

 The faith-based film industry has been a force in the American Christian imagination for the past two decades.
 Clearly, it will continue to be one for a long time to come.
 What that looks like remains to be seen.